LinMihigo/Bookie/README.md

 ## How to Use

-1. **Clone the Repository**: Clone this repository to your local machine.
+1. **Clone the Repository**: Clone this repository to your local machine and cd into the project.

    ```bash
    git clone https://github.com/LinMihigo/Bookie.git